|

 regional town of Geelong, with guitarists

-often humble beginnings of many bands, cafes and restaurants were the
+often humble beginnings of many bands, cafes, restaurants and festival spots were the

 order of the day: the chance for the group to hone their skills and develop